Rhinoplasty is a procedure that is performed to reshape the nose.

 Rhinoplasty surgery is performed under general anaesthetic either as a day case or with an overnight stay.
-Patients will usually take 1-2 weeks off work.
+Patients will usually take one or two weeks off work.
 During this recovery time, you will wear a splint down the length of the nose — this is done to support the new shape of your nose.
 If there is any work done to the septum, internal splints are also placed.
-In the immediate post-operative period I prescribe nasal sprays to help with the inflammation and also to prevent drying up of the mucosal lining over the days after surgery.
+In the immediate post-operative period, I prescribe nasal sprays to help with the inflammation and also to prevent drying up of the mucosal lining over the days after surgery.

 - Social Recovery: how long before you can socialise without people knowing, usually 2-3weeks

 - Physical Recovery: how long do you feel yourself again, around a week.

 Now with more and more people working from home this makes the social recovery process easier.

 Upload a photo for a free initial assessment